 Vulcan along with its project partners will assist the winning city in the electrification of all possible modes of transportation, including the deployment of autonomous vehicles and ancillary technologies and programs.
 The U.S. DOT will also support the electric and autonomous portions of this project.

-Who is SAFE and why are they involved in the project?
+Who is the Electrification Coalition and why are they involved in the project?

-Through its projects Drive Electric Northern Colorado, Drive Electric Orlando, and the Energy Secure Cities Coalition, Securing America’s Future Energy (SAFE) has unique experience working with cities to create dramatic multimodal shifts in their transportation systems, providing analysis, implementing marketing and outreach plans, and offering overall support.
-This skillset will be particularly useful to ensure the city selected for the Smart City Challenge is successful in leading our nation to reduce its dependence on oil.
+Through its projects Drive Electric Northern Colorado and Drive Electric Orlando, and the Electrification Coalition has unique experience working with cities to create dramatic multimodal shifts in their transportation systems, providing analysis, implementing marketing and outreach plans, and offering overall support.
+This skillset will be particularly useful to ensure the city selected for the Smart City Challenge is successful in leading our nation to reduce its dependence on carbon-based fuel and electricity.

 CHALLENGE PARTICIPATION, ELIGIBILITY AND CRITERIA